Language models assisted with research, drafting, and editing of this content.

 • 2,000+ multinational corporations operating

-• 50% cite low corruption as primary location factor
+• 50% cite low corruption as primary location factor4

 Ease of Doing Business: